SCHL 280V: "Greece Service Learning: "The Refugee Crisis in the Middle East"

 Students will reside in double rooms in both a hotel near the city center in Athens and a hotel in Leros arranged by the program.

 On Monday, May 21st, students will depart New York City for Athens, Greece.
-With an opportunity for sight seeing in Athens, students will depart for Leros Village on Thursday, May 24th.
-On this day, students will receive an introduction to the refugee shelter.
+With an opportunity for sight seeing in Athens, students will depart for Leros the following week.
+Students will receive an introduction to their service learning project upon arrival.

 Students who are participating in this course/program should make sure that they understand the Estimate of Costs sheet: Greece Estimate of Costs 2017.pdf.